 Even if you think you’ve done the job right, you still can’t be sure of any safety implications down the road.

 And you can bet your light bulb that in the case that something does go wrong, insurance won’t help you if there’s evidence of illegal electrical work (the same also goes for plumbers!)

 When in doubt, call the professionals.
 DIY electrical work is not worth it!
-Only trust a licensed, qualified, experienced electrician.
+Only trust a licensed, qualified, experienced local electrician.

 If you’re searching for a domestic or commercial electrician in Melbourne, contact Briggs today!
 Ask us for a quote or let’s set up an appointment.